python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 **Congratulations**, you have finished the configuration and can now [run your bot](#run-it).

 #### Manual configuration

 **Note**: Skip this part if you used the automatic configuration.

 ##### .env.server
-All server configuration values are saved in a file called `.env.server`, which needs to be at the root directory of the cloned code.
-This file contains the various configurations we use to make the bot run on the Python Discord server, such as channel and role IDs, and the emojis it works with.
-It also contains configurations such as how long it takes for a help channel to time out, and how many messages a user needs to voice-verify.

-If you decided to use the bootstrapping script, you'll find that this file has already been created (which we recommend), otherwise you'll need to create it manually.
+Reading this means that you're ready for a bit of manual labour.
+If for some reason you've missed the automatic server setup section, you can read about it [here](#automatic-configuration)

-If you decide to set the configuration values manually, you will **only** need to set the values for the channels, roles, categories, etc. that are used by the component you are developing.
+To configure the bot manually, you will **only** need to set the values for the channels, roles, categories, etc. that are used by the component you are developing.

 For example, if we're testing a feature that only needs the `announcements` channel: